salkin-mada/raspi-notes/raspi-notes.md

 * `sudo raspi-config`
   - Change User Password
-  - enable SSH in Interfacing Options (if not already done or default) -- optional also...
+  - enable SSH in Interfacing Options (if not already done or default)
-  --- (change hostname)
+  - optional...
+  - also change hostname
-  --- (enable VNC if needed)
+  - also enable VNC (if needed)
-  - finish and reboot
+  -  _finish and reboot_
 * open the terminal again and continue with these commands...
 * `sudo apt-get update`
 * `sudo apt-get upgrade` #optional - takes a while